dumux/dumux/doc/doxygen/highleveldocs/solver.md

 Depending on the PDE of interest you have either one of the two kinds of PDE's:

 1. linear PDE: To solve a linear PDE a `LinearPDESolver` is implemented.
 2. non-linear PDE: To solve a non-linear PDE, Dumux uses Newton's method to solve the PDE.
 The procedure is described below.
-To solve a non-linear PDE in Dumux you need to create an `NewtonSolver` instance.
+To solve a non-linear PDE in Dumux you need to create a `NewtonSolver` instance (see also @ref nonlinearsolver ).
-3. Both methods additionaly rely on a `LinearSolver`, since both methods produce a system of equations in the form Ax=b.
-To solve that system you have to specify a `LinearSolver`.
+3. Both methods additionaly rely on a `LinearSolver`, since both methods produce a system of equations in the form **Jx=b**.
+To solve that system you have to specify a `LinearSolver` (see also @ref linearsolver ).

 ## NewtonSolver
 The Newton algorithm is an iterative method used to solve non-linear equations, including non-linear partial differential equations (PDEs).
-It works by starting with an initial guess for the solution to the PDE, and then iteratively improving that guess until a solution is found.
-The algorithm is implemented in `NewtonSolver`.
+It works by starting with an initial guess for the solution to the PDE, and then iteratively improving that guess until a solution is found that satisfies the given convergence criteria.

 Here's how it works in more detail: